Securing VMs with Workload Identity Federation: A Comprehensive Guide

 3. Access Policies: Define granular access policies that specify which resources the VM can access and what actions it can perform.

-As solutions rely more on non-human entities, the number of non-human identities is increasing dramatically, making them attractive targets for cyberattacks Microsoft Entra Workload ID.
+As solutions increasingly rely on non-human entities, the number of non-human identities is growing dramatically, making them attractive targets for cyberattacks.
+Microsoft Entra Workload ID is a solution designed to address these challenges.

 By implementing robust workload identity management, organizations can significantly enhance the security of their VMs and protect against unauthorized access and data breaches.

-In the next section, we'll dive into the concept of **Workload Identity Federationnd how it enables secure access to resources across different environments.
+In the next section, we'll dive into the concept of Workload Identity Federation and how it enables secure access to resources across different environments.

 Understanding Workload Identity Federation